 Okinawa is known as one of the regions in the world where people live the longest.
 In fact, there are several theories to explain this fact, including the healthy diet, the active lifestyle and the subtropical climate.

-Certainly the beauty of Okinawa’s beaches are another factor in the happiness of those who live there or are visiting.
+Certainly, the beauty of Okinawa’s beaches is another factor in the happiness of those who live there or are visiting.

 7. Nara